code-423n4/2024-03-gitcoin-mitigation/README.md

 1. fix for the high prio issue found (H-01)
 2. fixes for some of the QA level issues
+3. new code:
+    - small changes related to events
-3. new code: convenience functions that we have added to be able to manage multiple community stakes in 1 transaction (create, extend and withdraw multiple stakes)
+    - convenience functions that we have added to be able to manage multiple community stakes in 1 transaction (create, extend and withdraw multiple stakes)

 ## Mitigations to be reviewed